YiDingg/YiDingg/Projects/Mixed.md

 # Mixed

+> [!Note|style:callout|label:Infor]
+Initially published at 19:41 on 2024-06-19 in Beijing.

 Here are some mixed projects, which are not so complicated so that we won't have a dedicated section for them.

 ## ESP12-F Adapter Board